 The mission of Seminole State College is to empower people for academic success, personal development, and lifelong learning.
-To that end, the College offers twenty-three degree/certificate programs, including the Associate in Science in Elementary Education.
+To that end, the College offers twenty-three degree/ certificate programs, including the Associate in Science in Elementary Education.
 In accordance with requirements set forth by the Oklahoma State Regents for Higher Education, the College conducts a thorough review of this degree program every five years.
 The Business and Education Division presents here the results of its self-review of the Associate in Science in Elementary Education.

 Assessment of this transfer degree program employed a number of direct and indirect indicators.
 The focus of this process was to evaluate degree program productivity and the achievement of specific degree program and general education outcomes by students.
-Additionally, this review relates these findings to a number of relevant Higher Learning Commission Criteria and Components, the Seminole State 2016-17 Academic Plan and the educational mission of the College.
+Additionally, this review relates these findings to a number of relevant Higher Learning Commission Criteria and Components, the Seminole State 2020-2021 Academic Plan and the educational mission of the College.
 Based on the information presented here, the academic division makes recommendations regarding the degree program.

-3.7.5 Process (Internal/External Review): Self-review by academic division Previous Reviews and Actions from those reviews: In the previous review, recommendations addressed issues related to articulation agreements, underprepared students, and faculty advising.
-Faculty members utilized student support services to better prepare students, participated in a faculty-mentoring program, and prepared plans to improve articulation agreements.
+3.7.5 Process (Internal/External Review): Self-review by academic division

+Previous Reviews and Actions from those reviews: In the previous review, recommendations addressed issues related to articulation agreements between colleges and universities in the state system and the advantage of receiving an associate degree before transferring to a four-year institution.
+They also addressed the issue of utilizing the degree program mentor and advisors to encourage students to enroll in a specific degree program, such as Elementary Education, instead of choosing Liberal Studies as a major.